-Warranty-service work is needed at some point on virtually every new house.
+A brief summary of Chapter 10 "Warranty Service" (11 pages) in The Modular Home, by Andrew Gianino, President of The Home Store Warranty-service work is needed at some point on virtually every new house.
 The imperfections of materials and people inevitably create the need.
 The hundreds of different materials that make up a house don't always respond as they were designed, sometimes causing undesirable results.
 The human beings that build homes bring different abilities and attitudes to their work, occasionally creating unacceptable quality.
 Dealers, manufacturers, and general contractors work hard to prevent quality problems and avoid mistakes, but they also have created a mechanism to address them.
 That is the function of the warranty.
 What distinguishes good companies is the extent to which they assume full responsibility for correcting warranty-service problems in their customers' homes.
 Since this policy is costly, most of these companies also continually try to improve their organizations to reduce the number of warranty items.
 Over time, they build a company that has fewer warranty claims than other companies.
+Most builders of stick, panelized, and log homes provide the minimum warranty mandated by law.
+In most states, this is one year.
+Most modular manufacturers offer an extended warranty, which usually adds a two-year warranty for mechanical systems and a ten-year warranty for structural systems.
+These extended warranties express a great deal of confidence by the modular industry in its homes.
+Although it is comforting to know you have this extra insurance, the likelihood is you will never have reason to use it for any serious problem.
+You will, however, almost certainly need warranty-service coverage for other matters.
+The first time you might need help is immediately after your home is delivered and set.
+This will be the first opportunity to see your home and identify any mistakes, defects, or damages.
+The button-up phase creates a second phase of warranty-service coverage, which requires the dealer, manufacturer, and GC to work together to resolve any issues that develop.
+The final phase begins after you move into your new home.

 Custom design created by architect Rob Coolidge